-Rita holds a Bachelor of Arts from Northern Illinois University and is the recipient of both the 2015 Distinguished Alumni and Outstanding Alumni Awards from its College of Liberal Arts and Sciences.
-She earned a Certificate in Creative Writing from the University of Chicago in 2008 and is the recipient of multiple writing residencies granted by the Ragdale Foundation.
-She hosts regular literary salons to showcase the new books of authors to avid readers and is thoroughly enjoying the process of bridging her worlds, applying marketing to literary endeavors.
+She holds a Bachelor of Arts from Northern Illinois University and is the recipient of both the 2015 Distinguished Alumni and Outstanding Alumni Awards from its College of Liberal Arts and Sciences.
+She earned a Certificate in Creative Writing (Novel) from the University of Chicago in 2008 and is the recipient of multiple writing residencies granted by the Ragdale Foundation.

 Rita Dragonette is a writer who, after spending nearly thirty years telling the stories of others as an award-winning public relations executive, has returned to her original creative path.
-The Fourteenth of September, her debut novel, is based upon personal experiences on campus during the Vietnam War, and she is currently at work on her next two books: a World War II novel based upon her interest in the impact of war on and through women, and a memoir in essays.
-Dragonette lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.
+The Fourteenth of September, her debut novel (She Writes Press 9/2018), is based upon personal experiences on campus during the Vietnam War, and she is currently at work on three other books: an homage to The Sun Also Rises about expats chasing their last dream in San Miguel de Allende, a World War II novel based upon her interest in the impact of war on and through women, and a memoir in essays.
+She lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.